Permit Guidance

 Do I need a permit?

 Figuring out whether you need an air quality permit takes a few steps.
-Use the questions below to guide you.
+Use the following questions to guide you.

 1. Is your facility in Washoe County or Clark County?